ESR-NZ/covid_in_wastewater/README.md

 ## About ESR

-The institute of Environmental Science and Research (ESR) is a crown research institute in Aotearoa.
-ESR provides science services and research capability across a number of science disciplines including; public health, Water and the Environment, Genomics and Social Science.
+The Institute of Environmental Science and Research (ESR) is a crown research institute in Aotearoa.
+ESR provides science services and research capability across a number of science disciplines including; public Health, Forensics, Water and the Environment, Genomics and Social Science.